Dorothea Lambert Chambers: Badminton

 In addition to playing tennis, Lambert Chambers was one of the leading badminton players at the beginning of the 20th century.
 In 1903, 1904 and 1907, she was the runner-up at the singles event of the All England Badminton Championships.

 Personal life

-During the First World War, she undertook war work, first at Ealing Hospital, and later at the Little Theatre.
+She undertook war work during the First World War, first at Ealing Hospital and later at the Little Theatre.
 She married Robert Lambert Chambers, nephew of John Graham Chambers.